alex13lopez/massive_renamer/README.md

              to avoid to do it manually.

 IMPORTANT:
         - Symbolic links will be ignored.
-        - Do not EVER change the name to the script!!!
         - Files must be ordered otherwise the script won't rename them correctly

 ATTENTION: Do not execute this script twice with the same files because It may crush